MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-create-apps.md

 ## Next steps

-Explore how to integrate apps deployed on [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] in your own applications at [Consume applications on big data clusters](big-data-cluster-consume-apps.md) for more information.
+Explore how to integrate apps deployed on [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] in your own applications at [Run applications on big data clusters](big-data-cluster-run-apps.md) and [Consume applications on big data clusters](big-data-cluster-consume-apps.md) for more information.
 You can also check out additional samples at [App Deploy Samples](https://aka.ms/sql-app-deploy).

 For more information about [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)], see [What are [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ver15.md)]?](big-data-cluster-overview.md).